droonga/droonga.org/reference/catalog/index.md

 ### `version`

-It is format version of the catalog file.
+It is a format version of the catalog file.

 Droonga Engine will change `catalog.json` format in the future.
 Droonga Engine can provide auto format update feature with the